Tom-Mendy/Logseq/pages/Laravel.md

   ```
 - ### **Example Code**

-  Here’s a simple example of a route and controller returning a "Hello, World!" response in Laravel:
+  Here’s a simple example of a route and controller returning a "Hello, World!" response in [[Laravel]]:

   ```php
   // In routes/web.php